RobertBail/T2A2_Lost_property_API/README.md

 ## The implemented models and their relationships

+This is how the models and their relationships were finally implemented, such as as I began to understand a bit more how they should be arranged, what to ultimately include and connect.
+And I kept in mind what staff/users and organisations would want from this app, and knowing the problem of lost property personally, having experienced it occasionally.

 ### Staff
 #### Tablename: staffs
 #### Attributes
-staff_id - an Integer, primary key (I probably should have put unique for this but forgot) organisation_name - a String which refers to the name of the organisation using this app staff_email - a String, a unique email address for each staff user, and not nullable staff_password - a String, a password for staff to access this app is_admin - Boolean, an admin status check upon authorisation, if the staff member/user is allocated as an admin, which might be relevant for managerial staff/users of this app
+* staff_id - an Integer, primary key (I probably should have put unique for this but forgot)
+* organisation_name - a String which refers to the name of the organisation using this app
+* staff_email - a String, a unique email address for each staff user, and not nullable
+* staff_password - a String, a password for staff to access this app
+* is_admin - Boolean, an admin status check upon authorisation, if the staff member/user is allocated as an admin, which might be relevant for managerial staff/users of this app

 #### Associations
-staffprofile - one to many
+* staffprofile - one to many
-item - one to many
+* item - one to many
-claimedby - one to many
+* claimedby - one to many

 ### StaffProfile
 #### Tablename: staffprofiles
-staffprofile_id - an Integer, primary key
+* staffprofile_id - an Integer, primary key
-staff_name - a String for the staff member's name, which is not nullable role - a String for the staff member's role or occupation in the organisation
+* staff_name - a String for the staff member's name, which is not nullable
+* role - a String for the staff member's role or occupation in the organisation

-staff_id - an Integer, Foreign Key, ID of the staff/user entering their details into the StaffProfile fields, not nullable
+* staff_id - an Integer, Foreign Key, ID of the staff/user entering their details into the StaffProfile fields, not nullable

 #### Associations
-staff - one to one
+* staff - one to one
-item - one to one
+* item - one to one

 ### Item
 #### Tablename: items
-id - an Integer, primary key
+* id - an Integer, primary key
-item_name - a String which refers to the name of an item such as ""Adidas T Shirt" description - a String for a brief description of the item, such as "black and white large" quantity - an Integer to indicate how many have been found of this item/s date_found - this will record the current date when a new item is entered, such as "2024-07-27" time_found - a String, which will be entered manually by staff.
+* item_name - a String which refers to the name of an item such as ""Adidas T Shirt"
+* description - a String for a brief description of the item, such as "black and white large"
+* quantity - an Integer to indicate how many have been found of this item/s
+* date_found - this will record the current date when a new item is entered, such as "2024-07-27"
+* time_found - a String, which will be entered manually by staff.
 I looked into if there is a way to record or set the user/staff member's current time of entry, according to their timezone.
-For the time being, they'll enter time manually. location_found - a String to indicate where the item was found , such as "locker room under bench" now_claimed - a String, but staff/users can only enter VALID_STATUSES "Yes" or "No"
+For the time being, they'll enter time manually.
+* location_found - a String to indicate where the item was found , such as "locker room under bench"
+* now_claimed - a String, but staff/users can only enter VALID_STATUSES "Yes" or "No"

-staffprofile_id - an Integer, Foreign Key, ID of the staff profile entering details into Items, not nullable staff_id - an Integer, Foreign Key, ID of the staff/user entering details into Items, not nullable
+* staffprofile_id - an Integer, Foreign Key, ID of the staff profile entering details into Items, not nullable
+* staff_id - an Integer, Foreign Key, ID of the staff/user entering details into Items, not nullable

 #### Associations
-staffprofile - many to one
+* staffprofile - many to one
-staff - many to one
+* staff - many to one
-claimedby - one to one
+* claimedby - one to one

 ### ClaimedBy
 #### Tablename: claimedbys
-id - an Integer, primary key  = db.Column(db.Integer, primary_key=True)
+* id - an Integer, primary key  = db.Column(db.Integer, primary_key=True)
-name - a String for entering the name of the claimer phone - an Integer for the phone number of the claimer email - a String for the claimer's email address, which must be unique address - a String for the physical/home address of the claimer date_claimed - this will record the current date when a new claimedby is entered, such as "2024-07-28"
+* name - a String for entering the name of the claimer
+* phone - an Integer for the phone number of the claimer
+* email - a String for the claimer's email address, which must be unique
+* address - a String for the physical/home address of the claimer
+* date_claimed - this will record the current date when a new claimedby is entered, such as "2024-07-28"

-item_id - an Integer, Foreign Key, ID of the item being claimed staff_id - an Integer, Foreign Key, ID of the staff/user entering details into ClaimedBy
+* item_id - an Integer, Foreign Key, ID of the item being claimed
+* staff_id - an Integer, Foreign Key, ID of the staff/user entering details into ClaimedBy

 #### Associations
-item - many to one
+* item - many to one
-staff - many to one
+* staff - many to one

 ## Examples of how to use the API endpoints for the Lost Property API